-The best Bluetooth headsets for hands-free calling
+Make hands-free calls with these Bluetooth headsets

 - High price

 Some of you reading this list are likely budget-conscious and don't want to throw too much money at your next Bluetooth headset.
-However, if you happen to be on the opposite end of the spectrum and don't have a budget you need to stick to, the Sennheiser Presence UC is worth splurging for.
+But if your budget is more flexible, the BlueParrot M300-XT is worth splurging for because of its excellent combination of features and performance.

-This is one of the smallest Bluetooth headsets we've found, and for folks that are always on the go, that's a huge benefit.
-You also get access to Sennheiser's SpeakFocus technology that uses three digital microphones to enhance the quality of your voice no matter what kind of environment you're in.
-Similarly, ActiveGuard Technology aims to keep your ears safe from sudden sound bursts.
+While not the absolute smallest headset around, it is one of the slimmest and lightest, which is a huge benefit for folks who are always on the go.
+You also get to utilize the two built-in noise-canceling microphones that can block out up to 80% of background noise.
+To help keep phone calls clear at all times.
+It's also nice that you can talk further away, as the M300-XT can stay connected up to 300 feet away, though real-world scenarios will probably only give you a fraction of that.
+With the free BlueParrot app, you can also customize some of these features.

-Other highlights of the Presence UC include the ability to connect it to two devices at once, a premium carrying case, and a two-year warranty to keep your purchase protected.
+You can also do it with relative freedom in varying conditions.
+The IP54 rating gives you a moderate level of protection from tougher situations, which is excellent because the headset supports muting and push-to-talk.
+Since you can connect to two devices simultaneously, you're always in the loop with whoever needs to talk to you.

 Pros: